WWE News: WWE Bringing Back Old Pay-Per-View Event After More Than A Decade

 The first-ever one of these PPVs took place on Oct.
 5, 1997, and it was actually called Badd Blood: In Your House.
 At this event, Shawn Michaels and The Undertaker face off in the first-ever Hell in a Cell match to determine a number one contender to the WWF/WWE Championship held by Bret Hart.

 Michaels ended up winning the match due to the outside interference of The Undertaker’s “brother” which marked the debut of Kane.
-That is an angle that had been built up for months and it would continue on for years and years in WWE.
+That is an angle that had been built up for months, and it would continue for years and years in WWE.

-There have been only two other Bad Blood PPVs in history and they took place in 2003 and 2004.
+There have been only two other Bad Blood PPVs in history, and they took place in 2003 and 2004.
 Both of those shows were also exclusive to Monday Night Raw as they took place during the first brand extension in WWE.

 One interesting thing to note is that while this is the first time Bad Blood is returning in 13 years, it is a PPV that Goldberg once wrestled at.
 Yes, during his first run in WWE, Bad Blood in 2003 is one of the few events that he was on the card for, and fans saw him defeat Chris Jericho in a singles match.